What is it about? Fish and other Aquatic Organisms

 Aquatic Genetic Resources (AqGR) comprise all aquatic genetic resources that are of current or potential value for productivity and sustainability, particularly in fishery and aquaculture.

-Aquatic Genetic Resources - What`s it all about?
+Aquatic Genetic Resources - What is this?

 In the fisheries and aquaculture sector, the Aquatic Genetic Resources (AqGR) form the basis of production.
-AqGR allow organisms to reproduce and grow, adapt to natural and human-induced impacts such as climate change, resist diseases and parasites, and continue to evolve.
+AqGR enable organisms to reproduce and grow, adapt to natural and anthropogenic impacts such as climate change, resist diseases and parasites, and continue to evolve.
 The diversity of AqGR determines the adaptability and resilience of species to changing environments and contributes to the wide variety of shapes, colours and other characteristics of aquatic species.
 There are more than 31,000 species of fish, 85,000 species of molluscs, 47,000 species of crustaceans and 13,000 species of seaweed in a wide variety of marine, freshwater and brackish water habitats worldwide.

 While catch fisheries is currently reaching the limits of its biological productivity, aquaculture is playing an increasingly important role in meeting the needs for fish and fish products of an ever-growing world population.
 According to the FAO more aquatic species are being farmed today than ever before: in 1950, countries reported farming 72 species from 34 families; by 2013 production was reported and estimated for nearly 575 species items associated with over 115 families.
 Only a small proportion of these species can really be considered domesticated.
 In other words, many species farmed in aquaculture can hardly be distinguished from their wild relatives.
 The breeding improvement of new aquaculture species has great potential for a sustainable increase in aquaculture production.